Rezonality/zep/README.md

 * No dependencies, cross platform, small library
 * Single header compile option
 * Builds on VC 2017, GCC 6, Clang.
 C++14 is the basic requirement
-* UTF8 (international) character display; working but still experimental
 * A work in progress extension mode to support an Orca-like environment
 * A work in progress tree control for file navigation

+New Features, recently added:
+* Support for tabs instead of spaces; display of tabs as whitespace arrows.
+* UTF8 (Work in progress - not completely done yet).
+* More generic keymapping for extensible modes
+* /search support

-Limitations:
+Current Limitations:
-* Zep currently ignores tabs and converts them to spaces.
-Tabs are a planned feature.
-* Vim mode is limited to common operations, not the extensive set of commmands typical in Neovim/Vim
+* Vim mode is limited to common operations, not the extensive set of commmands typical in Neovim/Vim.
+There are now a considerable number of commands, but notably ex commands are missing, such as %s///g for find/replace.

 Though I have limited time to work on Zep, I do try to move it forward at York Developer's regular Code and Coffee sessions.
 Zep was my 2018 project but has already proved quite popular, and I try to throw more features in when I can.
 There are over 200 unit tests for the editing modes.
 This project started mainly as an experiment and a learning exercise.
 I like the idea of a programmer building programmer tools for their own use, just as carpenters used to build their toolbox.